 - 1 butternut squash, peeled and cut into small dice

-- 2 onion, cut into thin wedges
+- 2 onions, cut into thin wedges

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…